 What is Mulch?

-When most people think of mulch, they think of the organic type that is dark brown or reddish in color made from shredded bark or wood chips.
-But, mulch is actually any type of protective ground cover laid on top of the soil.
-There are several different types of mulch and each has their pros and cons.
-The most common types serve the core purposes outlined above (control weeds, add nutrients, reduce water evaporation, regulate soil temperature, prevent erosion) but some are simply for decorative purposes.
+When most people think of mulch, they think of the organic type that is dark brown or reddish made from shredded bark or wood chips.
+But, mulch is any protective ground cover laid on top of the soil.
+There are several different types of mulch, and each has its pros and cons.
+The most common types serve the core purposes outlined above (control weeds, add nutrients, reduce water evaporation, regulate soil temperature, prevent erosion), but some are simply for decorative purposes.

 What are the Different Types of Mulch?